SwapnilPurohit/SOR_26/README.md

     main()
 ```

-Now add different gazebo models using the resource spawner and you can see the yolo detections then(Here I've shown for a fire hydrant and a person)
+Spawn different Gazebo models with the Resource Spawner and watch YOLOv8 detect them live (shown below for a fire hydrant and a person):

 ![alt text][image25]